pszemraj/vid2cleantxt/README.md

 On Google Colab with a 16 GB GPU (available to free Colab accounts): **approximately 8 minutes to transcribe ~90 minutes of audio**.
 CUDA is supported - if you have an NVIDIA graphics card, you may see runtimes closer to that estimate on your local machine.

-On my machine (CPU only due to Windows + AMD GPU) it takes approximately 30-70% of the total duration of input video files.
-You can also take a look at the "console printout" text files in `example_JFK_speech/TEST_singlefile`.
+On my machine (CPU only due to Windows + AMD GPU), it takes approximately 30-70% of the total duration of input video files.
+You can also look at the "console printout" text files in `example_JFK_speech/TEST_singlefile`.

 - with model = `facebook/wav2vec2-base-960h` approx 30% of original video RT
 - with model = `facebook/hubert-xlarge-ls960-ft` (\_perhaps the best pre-whisper model anecdotally) approx 70-80% of original video RT